kism/Retro-Game-Save-Documentation/Nintendo 64/Banjo-Kazooie.md

 The stop n swap area is the only area validated on boot.

 ### Offset dump

+So far all offsets are for in game save file 3 / reletive to the start of the save

 | Event               | Offest    | Changes / Data Type | Does it stay that way? |
 |---------------------|-----------|---------------------|------------------------|